 - Line a baking sheet with parchment paper and crowd the pan with your granola. (this will help create more clumps.)

 - Bake at 350°F until lightly golden on top.

 - Let it cool completely.

-Feel free to enjoy fresh or store in the freezer to hold on to the fresh-baked taste.
+Enjoy it fresh, or store it in the freezer to hold on to the fresh-baked taste.

-To make muesli, just mix together rolled oats, nuts, seeds, and dried fruit.
+Mix rolled oats, nuts, seeds, and dried fruit to make muesli.
 Keep in mind that many dried fruits contain added sugar, so check the label before purchasing.

 Oat Flour for Baking

 Made from whole-grain oats, oat flour is packed with all the nutrients, protein, and fiber oats have to offer.
-While you can buy it from the store, it takes less than two minutes to make it at home on your own.
+While you can buy it from the store, it takes less than two minutes to make it home alone.